 Unities brought about through compromise are, in fact, the very opposite of affinity since they spring from a suppression of knowledge of oneself and of the other.
 This is why they require the creation of formal decision-making processes that hold the seeds of a bureaucratic methodology.
 Where there is real knowledge of the others with whom one is carrying out a project, formal consensus is not necessary.
-The awareness each has of the others' indilaws into effect) or merely one end of a continuum with domination.
-Freedom and domination become quantitative - matters of degree - and the former is increased by decreasing the latter.
-It is precisely this sort of thinking that caused Kropotkin to support the Allies in the first world war and that provides the basis for every reformist project.
-But if freedom is not merely a question of degrees of domination - if bigger cages and longer chains do not mean greater freedom, but merely the appearance of greater mobility within the context of continuing enslavement to the rulers of this order - then all the political programs and ideologies become useless to our project.
+The awareness each has of the others' individuality creates a basis where decision and action need not be separate.
+This is a new form of sociality that can be brought into existence here and now in struggle against the order of domination, a form of sociality grounded in the full enjoyment of the singularity of each individual, of the marvelous difference that each of us carries within ourselves.

+On the basis of these relationships of affinity, real projects that reflect the desires and aims of the individuals involved, rather than simply a feeling that one must do something, can develop.
+Whether the project is a squat, a sharing of free food, an act of sabotage, a pirate radio station, a periodical, a demonstration, or an attack against one of the institutions of domination, it will not be entered into as a political obligation, but as a part of the life one is striving to create, as a flowering of one's self-determined existence.
+And it is then and only then that its subversive and insurrectional potential blossoms.
+If joy and wonder, and a beautiful, indomitable existence are what we want, we need to try to achieve this here and now in rebellious defiance against all domination, eradicating the logic of submission from our lives, our rebility within the context of continuing enslavement to the rulers of this order - then all the political programs and ideologies become useless to our project.
 Instead it is precisely to ourselves and our desires that we must turn - our desires for a qualitatively different existence.
 And the point of departure for the transformation we seek becomes our lives and relationships.
 It is here that we begin to undermine the logic of submission with the aim of destroying all domination.
 Then, our analyses of the world are aimed at achieving an understanding of how to carry out our own struggle in the world and to find points of solidarity (where we see our struggle in that of others) to spread the struggle against domination, not at creating an interpretation of the world in terms of an ideology.
 And our analyses of our activities are aimed at determining how useful they really are for achieving our aspirations, not at conforming our actions to any program.